MikeFu0217/synth/README.md

      ```
      `draw_screen()` bundles these calls in sequence, and **main.py** simply calls `view.draw_screen()` each frame.

-   - `Adaptive display refresh rate`:
-     Instead of a fixed FPS, we use a “dirty” flag to only update the PiTFT display when something changes:
+     In addition, instead of a fixed FPS, we use a “dirty” flag to only update the PiTFT display when something changes:
      ```python
      dirty = True
      while running: